e-c-k-e-r/vall-e/docs/models.md

 As decoding is done non-autoregressively, the model can process tokens "in place" and have them attended to one another in the past and future, thus speeding up output and allowing for "more accurate" outputs.

-Non-autoregressive trainng is performed by having the input tokens from the previous RVQ level predict the next level's token in place.
+Non-autoregressive training is performed by having the input tokens from the previous RVQ level predict the next level's token in place.
 The output logits are in the same position, and do not require further modifications as required for the AR.

 One problem exhibited from a NAR is producing arfifacts ("crust") in the final waveform.
 I believe this is a confidence problem where the wrong token is inferred.
 * Unfortunately, one solution is to simply train a separate NAR, as this should help bolster the model's NAR capabilities without the AR influencing things, as I imagine being able to both causally and parallel-ly decode tokens harms things.